 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Nikon D500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | NFC |

 |3.||Canon M50 Mark II||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the D500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M50 lacks such a headphone port.

 Studio photographers will appreciate that the Nikon D500 (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M50 and the D500 are recent models that are part of the current product line-up.
-The D500 replaced the earlier Nikon D300S, while the M50 does not have a direct predecessor.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.